danieljancar/proxy-request-checker/README.md

 ### Configuration

-The `proxies.json` file contains the proxies to be checked.
-The format is as follows:
+The `config/links.json` file contains the proxies to be checked.
+The format is as follows, make sure to create a `links.json` file in the `config` folder if it does not exist.

 ```json
 [